soderlind/a-faster-load-textdomain/README.md

 Or:

-- Download the plugin files and extract `a-faster-load-textdomain.php` to the `wp-content/plugins/a-faster-load-textdomain` directory.
+- Search for "[A faster load_textdomain](https://wordpress.org/plugins/a-faster-load-textdomain/)" and install with the WordPress plugin installer.
-- Activate the plugin through the 'Plugins' screen in WordPress.
-On a multisite, network activate the plugin.
+- (Network) Activate the plugin through the 'Plugins' menu in WordPress.

 It's also possible to install the plugin via Composer:

-- Install the plugin via Composer: `composer require soderlind/a-faster-load-textdomain`
+`composer require soderlind/a-faster-load-textdomain`

 ## How It Works